Collective magnetic Higgs excitation in a pyrochlore ruthenate: Results

-Comparing the thermal evolution of the $A$ mode with that of the 25 meV excitation, we notice a fundamentally different behavior, as shown in Figs. 1(e)-(g) (green diamonds vs. red squares).
-The nearly temperature-independent energy of the 25 meV one-magnon candidate stands in stark contrast to the dramatic softening of mode $A$, which instead follows an order-parameter-like behavior that can be described by a critical exponent, i.e., $\omega(T) = \alpha \,\vert T-T^* \vert^{\beta}$, with $\alpha$ being a scaling factor, $T^* = 97$ K the critical temperature, and $\beta = 2/5$ the critical exponent.
-Likewise, while the linewidth of the one-magnon mode at 25-meV remains close to constant over a wide temperature range and up to $T_{\mathrm{N}}$, the width of the $A$-mode broadens significantly with increasing temperature.
-Finally, the intensity of the 25-meV mode gradually drops off and approaches 0 around $T_{\mathrm{N}}$.
-The $A$-mode, instead, evidences a quick drop in intensity with increasing temperature and disappears around 2/3 $ T_{\mathrm{N}}$.
-As detailed in the Supplementary, the thermal evolution of the 32 meV excitation mirrors that of the 25-meV one.
+The full temperature evolution of the $A$-mode is given in the panels of Figs. 1e-g, where we analyze frequency, line width, and intensity of this excitation.
+Fig. 1g additionally plots the intensity over temperature of the quasi-elastic signal for direct comparison.
+Comparing the thermal evolution of the $A$-mode (red squares) with that of the 25 meV one-magnon mode (green diamonds), we notice a fundamentally different behavior.
+The nearly temperature-independent energy of the one-magnon excitation stands in stark contrast to the dramatic softening of mode $A$, which instead follows an order-parameter-like behavior that can be described by a critical exponent, i.e., $\omega(T) = \alpha \,\vert T-T^* \vert^{\beta}$, with $\alpha$ being a scaling factor, $T^* = (97 \pm 5)$ K the critical temperature, and $\beta = 0.4 \pm 0.1$ the critical exponent.
+Likewise, while the linewidth of the one-magnon mode at 25 meV remains close to constant over a wide temperature range and up to $T_{\mathrm{N}}$, the width of the $A$-mode broadens significantly with increasing temperature.
+Finally, the intensity of the 25-meV mode gradually drops off and approaches 0 around $T_{\mathrm{N}}$, indicating a decreasing magnetic moment of the Ru ions upon approaching $T_{\mathrm{N}}$.
+The $A$-mode, instead, evidences a quick drop in intensity with increasing temperature and disappears at $T^*$.
+As detailed in Supplementary Note 7 and Supplementary Figure 7, the thermal evolution of the 32 meV excitation mirrors that of the 25-meV one.

-Considering the above, we refrain from assigning this low-energy $A$-mode to a one-magnon scattering process.
-Although its nature remains ambiguous, a plausible assumption is that -- similarly to Ca$_2$RuO$_4$~\cite{souliou-17} -- the $A$-mode observed here is dominated by coherent amplitude fluctuations of soft magnetic moments.
-In this scenario, the Higgs mechanism can account for the observed excitation $A$.
-Within the same picture of soft magnetic moments, excitations at 25 and 32 meV can be assign to the transverse excitations of the order parameter (triplon condensate), i.e., one-magnon excitations.